omundy/learn-git-milestones/README.md

 1. Click on the README file and then click on History to see the history of this file

+---

-### Command line interface (CLI)
+### 2-2 Use Git on the Command line

-You should have a basic familiarity with the command line to install Git.
-Some folks use the CLI as their default tool for editing and publishing source code, but VS Code makes it much easier.
+You should have a basic familiarity with the command line interface (CLI) to install Git.
+Some folks use the CLI as their default tool for editing and publishing source code, but Github Desktop makes it much easier.

 1. If you haven't yet, complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course)
 1. In Github Desktop, with the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repo you cloned above selected, click Repository > Open in Terminal ("Bash" in Windows?)